SIDANWhatever/gpte-test/readme.md

 ## 5. Distribute a Commitment UTxO from Escrow Contract:
 - Use the script [03-distribute-escrow-utxo-with-inline-datum.sh]()

-## Before pushing changes
-- reconcile all readmes and make plan for after merging

 ## After pushing changes:
 - [ ] Update all links in project